Skip to content

 Consultation/Treatment Teams: Interns become members of at least one consultation/treatment team each semester.
 As a member of the team, Interns, senior staff members and other CAPS trainees present cases on a rotating basis.
 Discussion centers on case conceptualization, diagnostic and treatment concerns.

-Intern Peer Support and Intern/TD Meetings: Interns gather one (1) hour every other week to share their experiences and offer mutual support.
+Intern Peer Support and Intern/TC Meetings: Interns gather one (1) hour every other week to share their experiences and offer mutual support.
 Interns have significant input into how this time will be spent.
-On alternate weeks, interns meet for one (1) hour with the Training Director.
+On alternate weeks, interns meet for one (1) hour with the Clinical Training Coordinator.
 The structure of these meetings may be informal or formal depending on intern interest or need, but they typically focus on professional development and clinical issues.

 Orientation: The interns spend the first few weeks of the Internship learning the policies and procedures of CAPS, Student Health Services and Clemson University.
 Interns also participate in activities designed to assist them in becoming familiar with the University at large.
 A variety of workshops and presentations are included in orientation.